pivotal/docs-tap/getting-started/create-app-accelerator.hbs.md

 The following instructions require using Visual Studio Code to edit the files.

-1. Using Visual Studio Code, open the `README.md`, copy and paste the following text into it, and save the file. `<CONFIGURABLE_PARAMETER_#>` is targeted to be transformed during project generation in the upcoming `accelerator.yaml` definition.
+1. Using Visual Studio Code, open the `README.md`, copy and paste the following code block into it, and save the file. `CONFIGURABLE_PARAMETER_#` is targeted to be transformed during project generation in the upcoming `accelerator.yaml` definition.

     ```markdown